MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-reduced-ui-motion.md

 <!-- Rendering tool: Emulate CSS media feature prefers-reduced-motion: "prefers-reduced-motion: reduced" -->

-To check that a webpage is usable with UI animation turned off (reduced motion), in the **Rendering** tool, use the **Emulate CSS media feature prefers-reduced-motion** dropdown list.

 A webpage should not show animations to a user who turned off animations in the operating system.
 Animations can help the usability of a product, but they can also cause distraction, confusion, or nausea.

+To check that a webpage is usable with UI animation turned off (reduced motion), in the **Rendering** tool, use the **Emulate CSS media feature prefers-reduced-motion** dropdown list.

 In the accessibility-testing demo webpage, when you turn off animations in the operating system, or emulate that settings by using DevTools, the webpage doesn't use smooth scrolling when you select different menu buttons, such as the blue **Cats** or **Dogs** menu items.
 This is achieved by wrapping the smooth-scrolling setting in CSS in a media query, and then using the **Rendering** tool to emulate the operating system setting for reduced animation.

 **To check whether the page is usable with animations turned off:**

-1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.
+1. Open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.

 1. At the top of DevTools, select the **Sources** tool, and then in the **Navigation** pane on the left, select `styles.css`.
 The CSS file appears in the **Editor** pane.